BauplanLabs/bauplan_integrations/README.md

 # bauplan_integrations
-collection of examples of how to integrate bauplan with a a variety of tools
+collection of examples of how to integrate bauplan with a variety of tools